zio/zio/docs/datatypes/contextual/index.md

 - **Defining Dependencies** is done by using _constructors_.
 They allow us to build classes, give their dependencies.
 This is called constructor-based dependency injection.

 We have a similar analogy in Module Pattern, except instead of using _constructors_ we use **`ZLayer`** to define dependencies.
 So in ZIO fashion, we can think of `ZLayer` as a service constructor.

+ZIO has two patterns to write services.
+The first version of _Module Pattern_ has some boilerplate, but the second version is very concise and straightforward.
+ZIO doesn't mandate any of them, you can use whichever you like.

 ### Module Pattern 1.0